 February 6 – Monopoly Game first sold, 1935 – This is the date the famous Monopoly game first came out in stores as we know it, although an earlier version started in about 1903.
 Fun to play for a little while, or make it into an marathon for hours (even days).
 Set up a few Monopoly games and perhaps a placard telling a little bit about its history.
 (It began as a statement about the economy and freedom to grow wealth; and now is played worldwide).

 February 7 – Charles Dickens birthday, 1812 – Celebrate this well-known author.
-Watch a movie based on one of his books, such as "Tom Sawyer" or "Huckleberry Finn."
+Watch a movie based on one of his books, such as the classic movie “Oliver,” based on “Oliver Twist;” “Great Expectations,” “A Tale of Two Cities,” or “David Copperfield.”
 You may be able to get these from the library.
+(If you feel like re-visiting the holidays, there’s always a version of “A Christmas Carol)!
 Or perhaps you have a favorite Dickens quote for the lunch/dinner table, or snack time.

 February 7 – Laura Engels Wilder’s birthday, 1867 – No doubt you’re familiar with the “Little House on the Prairie” books and TV series.
 Add a little old-fashioned history and humor to your February senior activities.
 In many areas, the TV re-runs are shown on a regular basis.
 Books are also easily available, including from the library.